BigQuery BigQuery Claude AI Marketing Dashboard

 BigQuery Job User Run query jobs Required to execute SQL against your project

-BigQuery Metadata Viewer List datasets, tables, and schemas Lets Claude understand your data structure
+BigQuery Metadata Viewer List datasets, tables, and schemas Lets Claude understand your marketing data structure

 Security tip: Do NOT grant BigQuery Admin, BigQuery Data Editor, or BigQuery Data Owner.
-Claude only needs to read.
-Giving write access to an AI tool connected to production data is an unnecessary risk.
+Claude only needs to read your marketing data — never write to it.
+Keep this service account strictly read-only.

 1. 1